lohitya/AI/README.md

 - Customers fill out 3–4 feedback questions via a Google Form.
 - Responses go to Google Sheets.
-- A Google Apps Script processes the feedback weekly, generates a professional summary using Google Vertex AI (Gemini), and emails it to the owner.
+- A Google Apps Script processes the feedback weekly, generates a professional summary using Google AI (Gemini), and emails it to the owner.

 This gives small business owners clear, actionable insights about their store performance—without the manual work.